Day 1: General .NET technologies

 In a lously couple architecture, services will connect the different tiers of your application.
 WCF makes it easy to build SOAP services allowing you in a secure way to build B2B services.

-ASP.NET API is designed to build the more web and consumer friendly REST APIs.
+ASP.NET Web API is designed to build REST APIs.

 - What is a "Service Oriented" architecture?